 GISC has implemented a data coherency check of PULSE incidents searching for keywords in PULSE Narratives potentially indicating that the use of force by Garda members may need to be recorded in specific data fields in these incidents.
 As part of this data coherency check, some incidents are placed on Reviewed/Clarification6 on PULSE to clarify whether there is a need to create a use of force record.
-PULSE incidents created in September and October 2023 have now been reviewed.
+PULSE incidents created from September 2023 to October 2024 have now been reviewed.
 Incidents will be reviewed on a monthly basis going forward.
 These figures are operational and subject to change.